alexanderkyte/operating-system-project/README.md

 	-Paging rather than memory segmentation(Do I need paging for a monotask system?) -Will: "Nope" -Grub bootloader
 	-NASM, because I like the syntax better

+I'm using a number of osdev tutorials.
+GDT table code is mostly boilerplate, so I've wholesale stolen it from the tutorial which I used the most.
+All credit to: https://www.jamesmolloy.co.uk/
+This code has a "do whatever the hell you want, don't blame me for anything done with it." license.
+If you manage to get someone to pay for the code, while informing them that its all online here and the logic is available in a variety of other places, then you are good enough of a salesman that you deserve to keep that money.